There are many ways athletes can maximize their workouts with the use of a slide board.

 Slide boards vary in size, with some as long as 10 feet.

-The base is often made of plywood or other durable material.
+The base is often a rigid board made of plywood, plastic or other durable material.

 The top part of most standard slide boards is made of a slick PVC.